6 Common Lawn Diseases

 fairy-ring.

-Management: Remove desiccating organic matter such as tree stumps, rotting lumber, etc… from the soil before planting.
-Provide proper fertilization (more nitrogen) and irrigation along with regular dethatching and/or aerating of the Turfgrass to help prevent the development of this disease.
-Fungicide treatment or soil removal may be necessary if fairy ring becomes a problem.
+• Management: Remove desiccating organic matter such as tree stumps, rotting lumber, etc., from the soil before planting.
+Provide proper fertilization (more nitrogen) and irrigation along with regular dethatching and/or turfgrass aerating to help prevent this disease's development.
+Fungicide treatment or soil removal may be necessary if the fairy ring becomes problematic.
 If fairy ring symptoms consist only of mushrooms and there is no zone of dark green grass, the mushrooms can be raked off and disposed of.
-Since some of the mushrooms are poisonous, mushrooms should be removed or destroyed.
-Chopping them up with the mower is adequate, but if children or pets are present, it is probably best to collect the mushrooms and place them in the garbage out of their reach.
-While removing the mushrooms will not weaken or control the fungus, it will improve the turf’s appearance.
+Since some of the mushrooms are poisonous, they should be removed or destroyed.
+Chopping them up with the mower is adequate, but if children or pets are present, collecting the mushrooms and placing them in the garbage out of their reach is probably best.
+Removing the mushrooms will not weaken or control the fungus; it will improve the turf’s appearance.

 Image